titastransport/GustiLogistics/README.md

 Clicking on a product link on the calendar page takes you to a **product analysis page** which:
 * Lists all vital stats like reorder dates, quantities and more
 * Displays Top B2B customers and total B2C(retail) sales in a table and pie chart.
-* Ranks customers in the last 12 months into 6-month halves, as requested by the client.
+* Ranks customers in the last 12 months in 6-month halves, as requested by the client.

 One of my goals in the next few weeks is to enable dynamic querying on the page for any given month range.

 ![alt text](/sample_images/ProductAnalysisPage.png "Product Analysis")

 My vision for this application is that it will:
-* Handle all matters related to supply chain management, such as reorders calculations, and customer, product, and supplier analyses will take place within the app.
+* Handle all matters related to supply chain management, such as reorders calculations, and customer, product, and supplier analyses.
-* Generlize to offering more servies, such as company communications and project management.
+* Generalize to more servies, such as company communication and project management.
-* Become useful for other small "brick and mortar" businesses to use.
+* Become useful for other small "brick and mortar" businesses.